impelsystems/react-mentions/README.md

 React mentions input, fork from react-mentions with some additional customisation functionality for custom add mention calls, and suggestion keyboard override.

-The idea of these changes are to permit customised suggestions menus, drill-in multiple level mentions and ultimately add mentions for items that are not in the flat data structure.
+The idea of these changes are to permit customised suggestions menus, drill-in multiple level mentions and ultimately add mentions for items that are not in the flat data structure supported as standard.

-These changes are not ideal or comprehensive.

 # [React Mentions](https://www.npmjs.com/package/react-mentions)